logzio/logz-docs/_source/_includes/tracing-shipping/node-steps.md

             "YOUR-SERVICE-NAME",
     }),
 });
-// export span to console (useful for debugging) provider.addSpanProcessor(new SimpleSpanProcessor(new ConsoleSpanExporter()));
+// export spans to console (useful for debugging) provider.addSpanProcessor(new SimpleSpanProcessor(new ConsoleSpanExporter()));
 // export spans to opentelemetry collector provider.addSpanProcessor(new SimpleSpanProcessor(exporter));